CALL FOR PAPERS

 • Marine Salvage

-• Technical Paper, no length limitation.
-Do not submit PowerPoint files of presentations, judges are looking for technical papers that follow proper format and scientific methodology.
+• Each submission should include a technical paper.
+There is no length limitation.
+Do not submit PowerPoint files of presentations.
+Judges are looking for technical papers that follow proper format and scientific methodology.

 • Refrain from submitting simple research projects.
 The judges want to see studies and experiments reflecting originality and tangibility in the real-world environment.

-• Student must provide supporting evidence which may include but is not limited to photographs, graphs, etc.
+• Student must provide supporting evidence which may include but is not limited to photographs of their project, data graphs, etc.

 • Submission should be clear of grammatical errors.